Special Tests - Orthopedic Exam (A-Z)

 Positive Sign: pain local to the lesion site or radiating pain in a dermatomal pattern.

-Hip and Pelvis Tests
+Hip and Pelvis Special Tests:

 Ely`s Test